Christian-Hummel/IMC-Assignment-2/README.md

 request_raise() - send a request to the respective supervisor to get an increase in salary - c

-request_discount() - send a request to the respective supervisor to lower the total price of an offer that exceeds the budget of a customer
+request_discount() - send a request to the respective supervisor to lower the total price of an offer that exceeds the budget of a customer - c

 update_agent() - allows to update following attributes: name, email, address - c